-Ready to Start – Things that have been clarified and agreed to get to In Progress
+Requested / Ready for Tech Design – Things that have been clarified and agreed to get to In Progress.

-In Progress / Development / Coding – Things actively being worked on
+In Progress / Development / Coding – Code is written.

-In Progress / Development / Ready for Testing – Cards ready to go to QA
+In Progress / Development / Ready for Code Review – Cards are waiting for code review.

 Done – Done pile for non-production related items like research, meetings, etc.

 Expedite – Super urgent cards.
 Everyone helps to get the item expedited.
 Usually a critical customer defect, security-related issues, etc.

 Customer Issues – Defects reported by customers.
 The customer is always first, remember?

 Bugs – Internal bugs found by somebody on the team

 Technical Debt – Things that we should have done :-/

 Customer / Business Features – New features to be introduced in Kanbanize